-A proxy server is used widely to hide your actual presence and to create an alternative to browse through certain restricted locations on the internet and to surf using a different IP while requesting search on any restricted web page.
-A proxy server is very useful as it not only helps you access the geo-based restricted websites, but it also helps you to automate activities for performing bulk transactions with different identities.
+A Proxy server is used widely to hide your actual presence and to create an alternative to browse through certain restricted locations on the internet and to surf using a different IP while requesting a search on any restricted web page.
+A proxy server is very useful as it not only helps you access the Geo-based restricted websites but also helps you to automate activities for performing bulk transactions with different identities.

 Lately, there have been a lot of queries regarding the usage of the proxy server with Firefox.
 As Firefox uses system-wide proxy settings by default, you can still configure your proxy server with separate proxy settings.
 Firefox is a bit unique as its Chrome, Edge and the internet explorer won’t allow you to have a custom proxy server.
 This allows you to route only some web traffic using proxy without using it for any other application on the system.

 Don’t worry, we’ll help you to configure your proxy server settings on Mozilla Firefox.
 Just follow the below step-by-step.

 - Firstly, go to the Firefox menu and go to options After which you would have to click the “Advanced” icon on the left which will take you to

 - Click the network tab and then click the settings button under the Connection head.

 - After clicking, it gives you four different proxy options to change the default system-wide proxy settings.

 - You can change this to the fourth option i.e. manual proxy configuration where you can change the proxy server settings as per the address provided by the proxy service provider or your employer.